So, you’ve just bought a WD Elements. Or you’ve been using your WD Elements drive happily on your Mac.

 Western Digital ships your WD Elements drive NTFS formatted.
 Your Mac can read NTFS format.
 But can’t write to it.
 Or use it for a Time Machine backup.

 To write to your external hard drive.
 Or to use it for a Time Machine.
-You’ll need to change its file system format to Mac OS Extended (Journaled).
+You’ll need to change its file system format to APFS or Mac OS Extended (Journaled).

-Since Mac OS x Big Sur you also have the choice to format as APFS (Apple File System).
+Since Mac OS x Big Sur you have the choice to format as APFS (Apple File System) and use for a Time Machine backup.
+Earlier Mac OS releases did not support an APFS file system with Time Machine.

 You can find full instructions on formatting your WD Elements drive on the site.
 Just click the link text.